sergiodealencar/qa-engineering-portfolio/README.md

 ## About Me

 I am a Bioinformatics professional with over 10 years of experience in research and education, currently transitioning into the technology industry as a Quality Assurance (QA) Engineer.
 I have 1 year of hands-on experience in QA, working on both personal and collaborative projects.
 I have solid knowledge of QA fundamentals, SDLC, and STLC, with hands-on experience in test planning, writing comprehensive test cases, and documenting results through clear, actionable reports.
-I am proficient in SQL for backend validation, experienced with Jira, TestRail, Git/GitHub, and API testing using Postman.
+I am proficient in SQL for backend validation, experienced with Jira, TestRail, Git/GitHub, Playwright and API testing using Postman.
 My background includes mobile testing, basic web technologies (JavaScript, HTML, CSS), and a strong focus on precision, collaboration, and product quality.

 ---